DerSchokolo/Muehle-MP/README.md

 ## Objects
 board
-    field       //field of the board
+    field       //field in the board
-    stone       //stone which is on the board
+    stone       //link to the stone which is on the board

 stone
     color       //color of the stone
     position    //position of the stone
+    muehle      //stone is in muehle